FraunhoferIWES/iwopy/README.md

 - [pymoo](https://pymoo.org/index.html)
 - [pygmo](https://esa.github.io/pygmo2/index.html)

+`iwopy` can thus be understood as an attempt to provide *the best of all worlds* when it comes to solving optimization problems with Python.
+Obviously all the credit for implementing the invoked optimizers goes to the original package providers.

 The basic idea of `iwopy` is to provide abstract base classes, that can be concretized for any kind of problem by the users, and the corresponding solver interfaces.

-`iwopy` can thus be understood as an attempt to provide _the best of all worlds_ when it comes to solving optimization problems with Python.
-Obviously all the credit for implementing the invoked optimizers goes to the original package providers.
+However, also some helpful problem wrappers and an original optimizer are provided:

+- Problem wrapper `LocalFD`: Calculates derivatives by finite differences
+- Problem wrapper `RegularDiscretizationGrid`: Puts the problem on a Grid
+- Optimizer `GG`: *Greedy Gradient* optimization with constraints

+All calculations support vectorized evaluation of a complete population of parameters.
+This is useful for heuristic approaches like genetic algorithms, but also for evaluating gradients.
+It can lead to a vast speed-up and should be invoked whenever possible.
+Check the examples (or the API) for details.

 Documentation: [https://fraunhoferiwes.github.io/iwopy.docs/index.html](https://fraunhoferiwes.github.io/iwopy.docs/index.html)